Russia preparing for major war against West by 2029, warns top German general

 15 May 2026•Update: 15 May 2026

-“We can see that Russia is preparing itself to be capable of waging a large-scale war against the West,” Gen. Carsten Breuer said at a German Catholic gathering in Wurzburg, adding that NATO allies must boost their military capabilities.
+“We can see that Russia is preparing itself to be capable of waging a large-scale war against the West,” Gen. Carsten Breuer said at a German Catholic gathering in Wurzburg.
+NATO allies must boost their military capabilities, he added.

 “The threat is real, and it is very close,” Breuer said.
 “As a soldier, I’m looking at the worst-case scenario and saying that by 2029, we have to be ready.
 We have to be ready to deter Russia, so it never even thinks about it.”